nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-06-01-bank-details-org.md

 The current journey is:
 - 2 API checks that happen at different points of the journey (AllPay and AccessPay)
-- SRO inputs details
+- SRO inputs bank details into the service
-- First check with AllPay that just verifies legitimate combo of inputs, doesn’t verify legitimate bank account.
+- On confirm, check happens using the AllPay aPI that just verifies legitimate combination of inputs, doesn’t verify legitimate bank account.
+If they pass they can submit.
+- Orgs can now submit claims
-- Digital support team then export the full org info weekly from service and saved into a sharepoint
+- Weekly the Digital support team export organisation's bank detail information from the service and save into a sharepoint document
-- Exported to another spreadsheet for QA’s to do checks
+- Info is exported to another spreadsheet for QA’s to do the checks
-- Results get entered into another spreadsheet where processors of claims can then see results of checks
-- Once entered details orgs can already start submitting claims before they’ve been fully verified offline, so could have gone through work of submitting when issues with bank details and causes delays, and processors could already have begun processing but when they go to check spreadsheet they might not have the result so then they ask QA for what’s happening
+- QA enters info into AccessPay portal, and receive either a result of "Full match, partial match, unable to check, no match"
-- If a issue, QA contacts the org offline
+- If a issue, QA contacts the org offline to receieve clarification or updated details.
+Interim results are recorded in the QA spreadsheet with notes.
 - If details need to change, QA makes a service desk request to change
+- Final results get entered into another spreadsheet where processors of claims can see whether the details are verified or not when processing claims.
+Somethings the result will be empty if the check hasn't yet been completed.
-- The details of the organisation are displayed in the service visible only the the SRO.
+- The details of the organisation are displayed in the service visible only to the SRO.
 There is no indication whether they are verified.

 <div style="display: flex; flex-wrap: wrap; gap: 1rem;">
   <div style="flex: 1; max-width: 48%;">